SockCoinProject/White-Paper/README.md

 1. Follow our [Telegram account](https://t.me/sockmemecoin) for the latest updates.
 2. Prepare your BNB for the free-price distribution phase and send @ this wallet :Sockoin.bnb
-3. Stay tuned for the AirDrop announcement.
+3. Stay tuned for the Pre Market & AirDrop announcement.
-4. Share the information with your friends and join the Sock Coin community!
+4. Share the information with your friends on a social netwoks and join the Sock Coin community!

 ## Important Information